Fishing With Beads: 5 Guide Tips For More Fish

 Some of the best soft beads are:

-When fishing with beads, I always position my bead 1.5″ to 2″ inches up from the hook for two reasons.
+When bead fishing, I always position my bead 1.5″ to 2″ inches up from the hook for two reasons.

-Second, as the fish tries to inhale the bead the hook almost always gets caught on the outside of the lip which self hooks the fish which then decreases my chances of losing a fish to them spitting the hook out too fast.
+Also, as the fish tries to inhale the bead, the hook almost always gets caught on the outside of the lip, which self-hooks the fish and then decreases my chances of losing a fish to them spitting the hook out too fast.

-If I go shorter than 1.5 inches or with the bead touching the hook, I tend to find that the hook goes too deep in their throat, which makes it harder for releasing the fish unharmed or for just getting the hook out at all, which is why I never advise putting the hook and the bead too close together.
+If I go shorter than 1.5 inches or with the bead touching the hook, I tend to find that the hook goes too deep in their throat, which makes it harder to release the fish unharmed.

 Single And Double Bead Rigs

-When fishing with beads, I will use a single steelhead bead rig in water that is 3 to 8 feet deep, but when I fish water that is 4 to 10 feet deep, I will often use a double steelhead bead rig so that I can cover the bottom and cover higher up in the water column.
+I will use a single bead rig in water that is three to eight feet deep, but when I fish water that is four to two feet deep, I will often use a double-bead rig so that I can cover the bottom and cover higher up in the water column.

-For trout, I will drop down to a 3 to 6-pound leader section at the bottom and for salmon, I will go up to a 10 or 12-pound test leader.
+For trout, I will drop down to a 3 to 6-pound leader section at the bottom, and for salmon, I will go up to a ten or twelve-pound test leader.

 This is the same for the leader diagram below.